-86. Recognizing that statelessness is both a cause and consequence of displacement, States, UNHCR and other stakeholders will contribute resources and expertise to support the sharing of good, gender-sensitive practices for the prevention and reduction of statelessness, and the development of national and regional action plans to end statelessness, in line with relevant international standards, as applicable, and UNHCR's Campaign to End Statelessness.
+86. Recognizing that statelessness is both a cause and consequence of displacement, States, UNHCR and other stakeholders will contribute resources and expertise to support the sharing of good_practices for the prevention and reduction of statelessness, and the development of national and regional action plans to end statelessness, in line with relevant international standards, as applicable, and UNHCR's Campaign to End Statelessness., particularly through the elimination of gender discrimination in nationality laws as a major driver of statelessness.